cryptobib/db_test/pplatex/README.md

     path/to/pplatex -c path/to/pdflatex -- myfile.tex

-You can also use pplatex to parse an existing log file.
+You can also use pplatex to parse an existing log file ...

     # run pdflatex normally
     pdflatex myfile.tex
     # Process the logfile and print warnings and errors.
     pplatex -i myfile.log

+... or to filter the output of pdflatex/xelatex/lualatex:

+    pdflatex myfile.tex | pplatex -i

 Building
 ========